jwadolowski/cookbook-cq/README.md

 ---

-All LWRPs are idempotent, so action won't be taken if it is not required.
+All LWRPs are idempotent, so action won't be taken if it's not required.

 ---